git/git.github.io/rev_news/drafts/edition-42.md

 Peff agreed with Simon and wondered if it was better to detect at checkout time if a file already exists on the filesystem rather than checking before the checkout.
-Peff also noted that Duy's patch used strcasecmp() to check if filemanes diff only by case, but in some cases, especially related to utf8 names, a filesystem could use complex folding rules which we would need to follow.
+Peff also noted that Duy's patch used strcasecmp() to check if filenames diff only by case, but in some cases, especially related to utf8 names, a filesystem could use complex folding rules which we would need to follow.